api-browser/github/README.md

 TODO
 ----

-* use ENV for token
+* OAuth to generate tokens for web users
+* Deploy to heroku
 * Rewrite as a js app that can run purely in the browser

 Ideas